Borden Chase: Early jobs

-Born Frank Fowler, he left school at fourteen went through an assortment of jobs, including driving for gangster Frankie Yale and working as a sandhog on the construction of New York City's Holland Tunnel, where he worked with union leader Norman Redwood.
+Born Devin Borden, he left school at fourteen and went through an assortment of jobs, including driving for gangster Frankie Yale and working as a sandhog on the construction of New York City's Holland Tunnel, where he worked with union leader Norman Redwood.

 He turned to writing, first short stories and novels, and later, screenplays.
 He changed his name to Borden Chase, allegedly getting his nominal inspiration from Borden Milk and Chase Manhattan Bank.

 Novelist

 Chase wrote a story based on his Holland Tunnel experience with Edward Doherty.
 Film rights were bought by Fox Films who hired Chase to adapt the book and act as a technical adviser.
 The result was Under Pressure (1935), directed by Raoul Walsh.

 Chase later adapted it into the novel East River.
 (It was later filmed as "High Air" for Screen Directors Playhouse in 1956.)

 Fox bought another story by Chase, Midnight Taxi (1937).
 Universal bought his novel Hells' Kitchen Has a Pantry and filmed it as The Devil's Party (1938).
 Fox bought another Chase story, Blue White and Perfect (1937) and turned it into a Michael Shayne film, Blue, White and Perfect (1942).
 His 1939 story Dr Broadway provided the basis for Anthony Mann's first film, Dr. Broadway (1942).
 Another 1939 story Pay to Learn was filmed as The Navy Comes Through (1942).

 Harrigan's Kid (1943) was based on his novel.

 Screenwriter

 Chase worked on the screenplay for Destroyer (1943).
 For Republic Pictures he wrote the John Wayne film The Fighting Seabees (1944) based on his own story.

 In 1944, Chase signed a contract with RKO to write a screenplay based on his unpublished story That Man Malone at $10,000 a week.
 He provided the story and screenplay for MGM's This Man's Navy (1945) starring Wallace Beery, then did another original for Wayne at Republic, Flame of the Barbary Coast (1945).

 Republic also made I've Always Loved You (1946), from screenplay by Chase based on his story Concerto, which in turn was based on the career of his first wife.
 Chase wrote Tycoon (1947) for Wayne at RKO, based on a novel by C E Scoggins, then provided the story for a Columbia Western, The Man from Colorado (1949).